Updated: Oct 29, 2019

 And while breathing may be voluntary, that doesn’t mean we using it to its optimal potential.
 For instance, we typically go about our day breathing with short, quick expansions of our chest, This limits our capacity of experiencing all the hundreds of thousands of sensations that are occurring in every moment around us.

-Did you know that our lung capacity is about 6 liters of air, but we are only actually utilizing MAYBE 70%.
+Our lung capacity is about 6 liters of air, but we are only actually utilizing MAYBE 70%.

 In a sense, this may be our way of “protecting” ourselves from overstimulation or from detecting into our awareness something that we do not want to be experiencing.
 The problem with this is, that it simultaneously limits our capacity of experiencing sensations that can also be pleasurable.